codr7/g-fu/v1/README.md

 Abort
 ```

-Restarts may have their scope limited using `try`, which also supports registering custom alternatives.
+`try` may be used to limit the scope and/or add custom restarts.

 ```
   (try ((foo (bar)